maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/layout_-_titles,_axes_and_ticks.md

 # Axes

+There a number of options for the way axes are formatted.

 ## Axis Titles

 The parameters for each of the axes are defined in the attributed ```yaxis``` and ```xaxis```.